Resources for Students

 17. How often or how long do I receive services if I’m eligible?

 Our support services are available to students for as long as they are at Edgewood College and as often as they need them.
-Students must remember to stay in contact with Accessibility and Disability Services so that we can work together to insure your success.
+Students must remember to stay in contact with Disability and Accessibility Services so that we can work together to insure your success.

 18. I cannot use print textbooks and need audio books.
-Why must I pay for a copy of the textbook that I cannot use?
+Must I pay for a copy of the textbook that I cannot use?

 19. How does the law change from High School to College for individuals with disabilities?

 The Individuals with Disabilities Education Act (IDEA) governs special education services in public schools K-12.
 The focus of these programs is to identify an area of need and plan for annual goals that improve the students skills in that area.
 For example, a student with a low reading level due to a disability may receive extra instruction to raise their reading ability.
 At the college level, IDEA no longer applies and special education services for students no longer exists.
 The law is transitioned to the Americans with Disabilities Act (ADA) or Section 504 of the Rehabilitation Act of 1973 and becomes more of a civil rights concern, protecting the student from discrimination by providing reasonable accommodations as well as ensuring access to all educational programs and services for those with a qualified disability.
 For example, the same student may be allowed extra time to process reading tasks on tests and larger assignments, but would not have annual reading goals or be provided extra instruction to improve their reading level.

 20. Is financial assistance available through the Disability and Accessibility Services office for students with disabilities?

 No. Check with Edgewood Central to inquire about federal aid, scholarships, and other funding options.
 Also search the internet for "Disability Scholarships."
 Some agencies that may provide support are:

 If you have any other questions, please email Disability and Accessibility Services or call 608-663-2831 and we will get back to you as soon as possible.